Industry and Parliament Trust

 The Industry and Parliament Trust is based in Whitehall, London, close to the Houses of Parliament.

 Fellowships

-A quarter of the current House of Commons are Fellows of the Industry and Parliament Trust.
-Fellowships are open to all MPs, peers, UK MEPs and senior House Staff irrespective of their political party.
-Most Fellowships consist of 18 days over 18 to 24 months, and all programmes are explicitly educational and non-lobbying, intended to give parliamentarians a greater understanding of the issues facing business and the British economy.
+Fellowships are open to all MPs and peers irrespective of their political party.
+Most Fellowships consist of 12 days over 18 to 24 months, though are flexible to parliamentarians schedules, and all programmes are explicitly educational and non-lobbying, intended to give parliamentarians a greater understanding of the issues facing business and the British economy.